 Accounting Policy No. 6.2, given in Schedule -17 - Significant Accounting Policies, the interest payable on overdue term deposit is provided on accrual basis at rate of interest as applicable to saving account or contracted rate of interest on the matured TD, whichever is lower from 02.07.2021.

-c) Leave Encashment/ Compensated Absences- This is a post-employment benefit and is payable for a maximum limit of 240 days of accumulated leave based on final pay.
-This is a funded scheme.
+post-employment benefit and is payable for a maximum limit of 255 days (240 days- upto March 31.03.2024) of accumulated leave based on final pay.
+This is a funded scheme

 a) Treasury segment includes Investment, balances with Banks outside India, Interest accrued on investments and related income there from.